-Although there is much morphological variation among the families of plesiadapiforms, there are some common features of the group.
+Although there is much morphological variation among the families of plesiadapiforms, some common features unite the group.
 Most plesiadapiforms were small, the largest being about three kilograms (approximately 7 lbs.; Plesiadapis cookei).
-They had small brains and fairly large snouts, with variable eye size (as deduced from the bony orbits).
-In general, the eyes faced more laterally than in euprimates.
-Most plesiadapiforms have large incisors relative to the molars and in some species, the lower incisors (usually one pair) are reminiscent of long daggers or spears.
-In many plesiadapiforms, the upper central incisors are also very unusual, with small cuspules spaced out like fingers, having some unknown function perhaps related to seizing or cropping food.
-Many species show reduction and/or loss of the canine and anterior premolars, with the resulting formation of a rodent-like diastema; this probably implies a herbivorous diet.
-The spaces available for the chewing musculature are very large, and most plesiadapiforms probably had very powerful chewing muscles, perhaps capable of processing very tough foods (e.g., leaves).
+They had small brains and fairly large snouts, with eyes that faced more laterally than in euprimates.
+Many species show reduction and/or loss of the canine and anterior premolars, with the resulting formation of a rodent-like diastema (a pronounced gap between the premolars and the incisors, with loss of at least the canine); this probably implies a herbivorous diet.
 Some families appear to have had very specialized diets, as suggested by unusual tooth and jaw shapes.
-For example, an enlarged, laterally compressed, blade-like lower premolar appears to have evolved via convergent evolution in two different families, the Carpolestidae and the Saxonellidae.

 Arguably the most interesting and unusual family of plesiadapiforms is the Carpolestidae.
-This family contains three major genera and a few minor ones.
 They are almost exclusively from North America (with a couple of possible members from Asia), and mainly from the Middle and Late Paleocene.
 Their molars are not very remarkable, being quite similar to those of some other plesiadapiforms (e.g., Plesiadapidae).
-However, nearly everything else is unusual.
-Their lower posterior premolars (p4) are laterally compressed and blade-like with vertical serrations topped by tiny cuspules.
-This unusual dental morphology is termed "plagiaulacoid" (Simpson 1933).
-It is similar to the condition in some living and fossil marsupials, but in marsupials, the blade-like lower tooth slides across a similar-looking blade-like upper tooth.
-In carpolestids, the blade-like tooth meets upper premolars that look completely different.
+However, their lower posterior premolars (p4) are laterally compressed and blade-like with vertical serrations topped by tiny cuspules.
+This unusual dental morphology is termed plagiaulacoid (Simpson 1933).
 The upper premolar occlusal surfaces are broad and are covered with many small cuspules; the blade-like lower premolar might have cut across these cuspules, between them, or both.